 Why you may need to create a cheap grocery list for a month or more

-Although some of us enjoy frugality for its own sake, many of us are currently tightening our budgets out of necessity.
+Although some of us enjoy frugality for its own sake, many of us are currently tightening our budgets and grocery shopping on a budget out of necessity.
 Here are some of the typical reasons why you may need to make the cheapest groceries list this month and for the coming months.

 Inflation has increased food costs